Antonhansel/nodejs-restify-redis-mongo-boilerplate/README.md

 * install [nodemon](https://github.com/remy/nodemon) globally in your container
 * install all dependencies from the package.json in your container
 * expose port 8000 to the host
-* instruct the container to execute `npm dev` on start up.
+* instruct the container to execute `npm run dev` on start up.

 ## Start